 The Difference Between industrial Ceiling Fans and Residential Ceiling Fans

 There are some differences between the two.
 But the most notable are as follows.
-Industrial ceiling fans are designed with less blades and thus working faster and easier in circulating the air.
+These ceiling fans are designed with less blades and thus working faster and easier in circulating the air.
 The blades are purposely curved in order to form a certain air motion that provides bigger air circulation in bigger spaces.
 They are designed for that reason since commercial and industrial buildings have bigger spaces and higher ceilings which need a higher volume of air circulation.
 They are also made to be controlled from a wall-mounted switch and not on the fan.
 You can see the reason for that case.
 And also, most commercial ceiling fans do not have a light kit.

 Can industrial Fans be Used in Residual Surroundings?

-Industrial ceiling fans have to be mounted at least 10 feet above the floor line because its blades are made up of metal and spins at high speeds.
+Ceiling fans have to be mounted at least 10 feet above the floor line because its blades are made up of metal and spins at high speeds.
 This is a standard and of course for safety.
 However, some manufactures produce industrial ceiling fans with plastic blades for it to be used at lower ceiling heights.
-Since this type of ceiling fan operates at high speed, noise cannot be prevented.
+Since this type of best ceiling fan operates at high speed, noise cannot be prevented.
 Well, there are those that are noise-free but will cost you more.
 The noise is somewhat like a helicopter sound.
 But I think that doesn’t matter for industrial purposes.

 If you wanted it to be less noisy, then you choose a fan that has less speed and more blades.
 As you can see, most domestic fan comes with six blades.
 Now you know why.
 Industrial ceiling fans are most appropriate in factories, warehouses, garage, retail stores and some at offices and restaurants.
 Most applicable to places where noise does not matter.
 They are also excellent to be used on areas that produce quite a volume of dust and dirt because they are made more efficient and durable.